 Solution: You can try an anti-desiccant spray to help with the dryness.
 We’ve got all the details below.
 As for the sunscald, wrap your trees’ bark in burlap to keep them warm and protect them from the winter elements.

 Problem: Evergreens attract a few common pests and diseases, like the pine beetle or cytospora canker disease.
 Browning needles can be a symptom of infection, along with small holes, sawdust or large cankers leaking white sap on branches.

 Solution: We recommend you call in an arborist to figure out a course of action.

 An anti-desiccant is a waxy coating sprayed on plants to shield them from moisture loss.
 Applying the film in winter is said to safeguard trees until spring.

 For best results, we like to wait until the temperature drops to 40-50 degrees F. It's important to check that there’s no rain in the forecast for at least 24 hours.
 Using the anti-desiccant in the right elements at the right time is essential to avoiding tree damage.

-Our technicians do a couple rounds of spraying the formula on dry needles, once in December and again in February.
-Then, your tree is good to go for the season!
+Our technicians do one or two rounds of spraying the formula on dry needles in winter to help plants reduce moisture lose.
+Usually, these happen anytime between November and February, but your arborist will talk to you about what's right for your tree.
+Then, your tree will be good to go for the season!